SubhodI/porosity-contracts/README.md

 ### 5. Payment contract
 ***
-Payment contract includes following solution
-* Supporting async send for pull payments.
+Payment contract Supports async send for pull payments.

 ### 6. Token contract
 ***
 Token contracts has many different token safety checks. provides interface for ERC20 tokens.
-Refer each contract description for its use and security parameters.
+Refer each contract description and code for its use and security parameters.

 ### 7. Bounty contract
 ***